webosose/website/content/en/docs/tutorials/native-apps/developing-external-native-apps.md

 ---
 title: Developing External Native Apps
-date: 2020-03-13
+date: 2020-06-25
 weight: 10
 toc: true
 ---

 External native apps are 3rd party native apps that must be installed on the webOS target device.

-Unlike other external apps (web or QML), a sample template is not provided for an external native app.
-So you have to create and implement the source code and required configuration files.
-Once the files are ready, you can package, install, and launch an external native app using the Command-Line Interface (CLI) tool that are provided by the webOS Open Source Edition (OSE) SDK.
+This page describes the steps to develop an external native app using [Sample Code Repository](https://github.com/webosose/samples) and CLI.
 For detailed information on the CLI commands used in this tutorial, see [CLI commands]({{< relref "cli-user-guide#cli-commands" >}}).

 Developing an external native app requires the following steps: